-Who Is Eligible to Receive a Third Dose of COVID-19 Vaccine Right Now?Sep.
-27, 2021 - Katie McCallum
+Who Is Eligible to Receive a COVID-19 Booster Shot Right Now?May 23, 2022 - Katie McCallum

-To cut through the confusion, Dr. H. Dirk Sostman, chief academic officer of Houston Methodist, is here to answer your questions regarding what we know about third shots and boosters right now, as well as what we don't.
+To cut through the confusion, Dr. H. Dirk Sostman, chief academic officer of Houston Methodist, is here to answer your questions regarding what we know about additional doses right now, as well as what we don't.

 Q: What’s the difference between a third shot and a booster?